sradc/life-transformer/README.md

 See [main.ipynb](main.ipynb).

-If you use this, please give credit, and link to this repo.
+If you use this, please credit, and link to this repo.
 Use the following to cite:
 ```
 @misc{radcliffe_life_transformer_2024,
   title={Training a Simple Transformer Neural Net on Conway's Game of Life},